The fluid in the connective tissue spaces is called interstitial fluid.

 The membranes surrounding and within cells are semi-permeable.
 They allow some substances to move through them but block others.

-Substances move through a semi-permeable membrane according to their concentration gradient, that is, from a region where they are more concentrated to one where they are less concentrated.
+Substances move through a semi-permeable membrane according to their concentration gradient, that is, from a region where they are more concentrated to one where they are less focused.

 Water molecules follow this rule.

-The movement of water through the membranes is so important that special terminology is used to describe it.
+The movement of water through the membranes is so crucial that particular terminology is used to describe it.

 Osmotic pressure can be defined as the ability of a solution to absorb water through a semi-permeable membrane.

-Like other substances, water molecules move from where they are most concentrated to where they are least concentrated.
+Like other substances, water molecules move from where they are most concentrated to where they are least complete.

 Capillary tissue fluid exchange

-In capillaries, the effects of hydrostatic and osmotic pressure can partially or completely cancel each other out.
+In capillaries, hydrostatic and osmotic pressure can partially or entirely cancel each other out.

-The pressure that is higher wins the “competition” by controlling the direction of movement of the water through the capillary wall.
+The higher pressure wins the “competition” by controlling the direction of movement of the water through the capillary wall.

 The hydrostatic pressure decreases during the travel of the blood through the capillaries, while the osmotic pressure remains the same.